AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 `d` = distance to the point we want to measure the temperature at.
 `k` = thermal conductivity

-For thermal resistivity the formula will look like:
+If we use thermal resistivity it looks like this:
 <div>
 $$
 \dfrac{Q}{t} = \dfrac{A*{\Delta}T}{resistivity * d}
 $$
 </div>

-I went with the thermal resistivity expression as engineering books seem to favor it and they provide constants for a variety of building materials I have in my game.
+I went with the thermal resistivity version as engineering books seem to favor it and they provide constants for a variety of building materials I have in my game.
 If you find conductivity values, you can easily switch from one to the other. __Just make sure your units of measurement work out correctly.
 If you express everything in SI units you will be fine.__

 ## Putting it all together